Skip to content

 Honey bee trap-outs takes a lot of time as they are based on the life cycle of the honey bees and the brood.

-On completion of a successful trap-out, the old queen will have left the void along with the last of the bees looking after her and the newly emerged bees, to set up shop a long-way away (far from where she currently is, as this location appears very unsafe as all bees sent to forage have not returned).
+On the completion of a successful honey bee trap-out, the old queen will have left the void along with the last of the bees looking after her and the newly emerged bees, to set up shop a long, long way away (usually far from where she currently is: as this location appears unsafe as all bees sent to forage have not returned).

-The nuc box will have collected all the other bees and have produced their own queen from good stock.
+The nuc box will have collected all the other bees and have produced their own queen from good stock (provided from a healthy productive colony).

 These bees in the nuc box are then allowed to enter thru the old colony entrance to theoretically clean out the honey stores, on completion of this the nuc box is taken to the apiary and the old entrance sealed off.